Drawbotics/eslint-plugin-deprecated-props/README.md

   },
 },
 ```
 This way you can have VSCode **only** report the deprecation warnings, and no other ESLint related rule warning.
+Note that if your `project` property in the `.eslintrc` config points to a `tsconfig.json` file which is not at the root of the project (e.g. `project: settings/configs/tsconfig.json`), in the VSCode config you should mofidy the same field to point to simply `tsconfig.json`, since the VSCode extension will automatically find the right file.

 ## Todo list
 As mentioned above, this plugin was created for a very specific use case.
 If you would like to use it and/or contribute to make it better, feel free to submit a PR.